msvdsudarsan/extended-melnikov-crn-benchmarks/README.md

 # Extended Melnikov Method for Higher-Dimensional CRNs

+# Extended Melnikov Method for Higher-Dimensional CRNs

 This repository contains the MATLAB implementation and reproducible numerical benchmarks used in the research article:

-**“Extended Melnikov Method for Higher-Dimensional Chemical Reaction Networks”
+**“An Efficient Melnikov–Lyapunov Computational Diagnostic for Transition Detection in Slow–Fast Chemical Reaction Networks”
-M. S. V. D. Sudarsan (2025)**
+M. S. V. D. Sudarsan (2026)**

-The codes reproduce the numerical values reported in Table 1 of the manuscript (Extended Melnikov runtimes and error metrics for substrate inhibition, enzymatic feedback, and the balanced modified Oregonator).
+The codes reproduce the numerical values, runtime benchmarks, and error metrics reported in the manuscript across substrate inhibition, enzymatic feedback, glycolysis (7D), MAPK cascade (8D), circadian rhythm (10D), and other models.

 ---